Western Front (World War I): Gas warfare

 All sides had signed the Hague Conventions of 1899 and 1907, which prohibited the use of chemical weapons in warfare.
 In 1914, there had been small-scale attempts by both the French and Germans to use various tear gases, which were not strictly prohibited by the early treaties but which were also ineffective.
 The first use of more lethal chemical weapons on the Western Front was against the French near the Belgian town of Ypres.
 The Germans had already deployed gas against the Russians in the east at the Battle of Humin-Bolimów.

 Despite the German plans to maintain the stalemate with the French and British, Albrecht, Duke of Württemberg, commander of the 4th Army planned an offensive at Ypres, site of the First Battle of Ypres in November 1914.
 The Second Battle of Ypres, April 1915, was intended to divert attention from offensives in the Eastern Front and disrupt Franco-British planning.
 After a two-day bombardment, the Germans released a lethal cloud of 168 LT of chlorine onto the battlefield.
 Though primarily a powerful irritant, it can asphyxiate in high concentrations or prolonged exposure.
 Being heavier than air, the gas crept across no man's land and drifted into the French trenches.
-The green-yellow cloud started killing some defenders and those in the rear fled in panic, creating an undefended 6 km gap in the Allied line.
+The green-yellow cloud started killing some defenders and those in the rear fled in panic, creating an undefended 6 km gap in the entente line.
 The Germans were unprepared for the level of their success and lacked sufficient reserves to exploit the opening.
 Canadian troops on the right drew back their left flank and halted the German advance.
 The gas attack was repeated two days later and caused a 5 km withdrawal of the Franco-British line but the opportunity had been lost.

-The success of this attack would not be repeated, as the Allies countered by introducing gas masks and other countermeasures.
+The success of this attack would not be repeated, as the entente countered by introducing gas masks and other countermeasures.
 An example of the success of these measures came a year later, on 27 April in the Gas attacks at Hulluch 25 mi to the south of Ypres, where the 16th (Irish) Division withstood several German gas attacks.
 The British retaliated, developing their own chlorine gas and using it at the Battle of Loos in September 1915.
 Fickle winds and inexperience led to more British casualties from the gas than German.
 French, British and German forces all escalated the use of gas attacks through the rest of the war, developing the more deadly phosgene gas in 1915, then the infamous mustard gas in 1917, which could linger for days and could kill slowly and painfully.
 Countermeasures also improved and the stalemate continued.